1. Overview

 Employees have the right to request flexible working, and you have a legal duty to give it serious consideration.

-The spread of home working - using the internet or telephone - is opening up a new range of possibilities for the way businesses can work and structure themselves.
+The post-pandemic increase in flexibility of working hours and locations, including home and hybrid working for certain types of roles, is opening up a new range of possibilities for the way businesses can work and structure themselves.

 This guide explains the law surrounding flexible working requests, the eligibility criteria and how to respond to a flexible working application.
 It will also help you decide whether home working is a possibility for your business and sets out key issues and considerations when introducing and managing the practice.